 W. W. Grainger: Making It Easy on New Customers

 Your customer personas are clearcut.
 You know exactly to whom you sell, what they like, and what makes them tick.

 Now how about creating a brand new persona, a sketch of someone who hasn’t previously bought from you traditionally, and targeting them.

-The company may now be an option for consumers who hadn’t previously considered Grainger and want to tackle certain projects themselves, validate a business idea, or simply buy in bulk.
-These may be people who haven’t historically been Grainger customers.
+The company is now an option for consumers who hadn’t previously considered Grainger and want to tackle certain projects themselves, validate a business idea, or simply buy in bulk.
+These may not even be people who have historically been Grainger customers.

 Grainger now offers a guest checkout that can expedite the checkout process and potentially reduce cart abandonment.
 By reducing checkout friction, Grainger may now appeal to customers who previously purchased similar items elsewhere without having to provide personal details that can take time and test patience.